dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

     ![](q_norm.png)

-    se the 4 real components in a quaternion still have the Euclidean, rather than Minkowskian, signature.
+    so the 4 real components in a quaternion still have the Euclidean, rather than Minkowskian, signature.
 But even for a 4-dimensional Euclidean space, the quaternions are actually just a game because we haven't really used the main nontrivial structure of the quaternions, their multiplication, in any